 What about fees on your accounts?
 Pay close attention to the costs and fees that you are charged for investment management and also inside your annuity contracts.

 Be sure to check your contract carefully for those details.
-And if you are working with an advisor to manage your money, assess the value you are receiving from them.
-That can help you determine whether the fees you are paying your advisor are worthwhile.
+That can help you determine whether the fees you are paying, whether for investments, an annuity, or other financial products are worthwhile.

 Need Help with Income-Maximizing Strategies?